VishnuVahanDas/nitya-dasa/docs/features.md

 ## Main Functionality

- - **Daily check-in** to track sadhana and personal goals including minutes spent exercising, reading, hearing scripture, and sleeping
+ - **Daily check-in** to track sadhana and personal goals including minutes spent exercising, reading, hearing scripture, and sleeping, with entries for bed and wake times
   - Users can fill in entries for up to a week in the past
- - **Progress dashboard** with charts of japa counts, urge intensity, and time spent exercising, reading, hearing, and sleeping
+ - **Progress dashboard** with charts of japa counts, urge intensity, time spent exercising, reading, hearing, and sleeping, plus graphs of bed and wake times
 - **Daily journal** for notes and reflections
 - **Emergency mode** for quick access to important practices and resources
 - **Notifications** and reminders to help stay consistent